SmilingTornado/sfia_generator/README.md

 `sudo docker-compose run web python manage.py createsuperuser --settings=SFIAGenerator.settings.docker`

 This will execute a script that will then allow you to insert the login credentials you would like to use

+**Uploading a JSON to Skills models**

+Navigate to the admin panel via <url>/admin
+*  Click on 'Skills jsons'
+*  Add your JSON file
+*  Tick the box next to the JSON file
+*  Select the Action 'Upload to Models'
+*  Press Go and wait for it to parse into models